Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Introduction

 The contributions of the work are as follows.

-\begin{itemize} \item A new definition for unlinkability suitable for EMV payments that accounts for active attackers. \item An attack on Blinded Diffie-Hellman, in the form initially proposed by EMVco. \item An improved proposal for the Blinded Diffie-Hellman protocol by integrating Verheul certificates. \item Modelling Verheul certificates in applied $\pi$-calculus and a proof of the unlinkability of our improved BDH. \end{itemize}
+\begin{itemize} \item A new definition for unlinkability suitable for EMV payments that accounts for active attackers. \item An attack invalidating our strong unlinkability goal on Blinded Diffie-Hellman, in the form initially proposed by EMVCo described by a modal logic formula. \item An improved proposal for the Blinded Diffie-Hellman protocol by integrating blind certificates. \item The proof of the unlinkability of our improved BDH. \item A discussion on the unlinkable, in our stronger sense, EMV transactions. \end{itemize}

 The paper is organised as follows.
 Section~\ref{sec_rel} is devoted to previous work on EMV security and privacy issues.
 In Section~\ref{sec_bdh}, we present the original Blinded Diffie-Hellman and illustrate why there are attacks on unlinkability in the presence of an active attacker.
 In Section~\ref{sec_pi}, we provide background on the applied $\pi$-calculus.
 Sections~\ref{sec_unlink} and~\ref{sec_making} contain the main contributions of the paper: a new definition of unlinkability for EMV payments, an enhanced version of BDH that includes blinded certificates, and a proof of the unlinkability of this enhanced version.
 Section~\ref{sec_auth} confirms that authentication properties are preserved by our enhanced protocol.
+In Section~\ref{sec_discussion} we discuss unlinkable transactions with respect to our strong threat model and explain that it would be impossible without touching the fundamentals of the current EMV infrastructure, since the account number would eventually be received by the dishonest terminal.
 Section~\ref{sec_concl} concludes the paper and presents directions for future research.